 What Is the Process of Diagnosis?

 Since spinal stenosis symptoms are frequently confusing with those of other age-related disorders, it’s important to get a correct diagnosis.
+Read more about the anatomy of the spinal cord here to get a full grasp of what you’re currently dealing with.
 Your physical therapist will do a detailed assessment, including a review of your medical records, and use screening tests to assess if you have spinal stenosis.
 Your physical therapist may: Ask about the extent and essence of your pain, fatigue, and other symptoms in great detail.

 Request that you complete a body diagram indicating particular sites of discomfort, numbness, or tingling.